 10am – today we’re going on a bug hunt!
 We discuss the different insects we may find in the Gardens, where to look for them, and what to do when we find them.
 We collect our equipment and off we go!

-After 11am – take your mum or dad for a stroll through the garden.
+11.30 – say goodbye to our rangers and take your mum, dad or carer for a stroll through the garden.

 What the Department of Education Says